jschneier/django-storages/docs/backends/gcloud.rst

 Luckily this can be worked around by passing `service_account_email` and `access_token` to the generate_signed_url function.
 When both of those args are provided, generate_signed_url will use the IAM SignBlob API to sign the url and no private key file is needed.
+In order to enable this, use setting `iam_blob_sign` and the optional `sa_email` (if providing a service account email different than the one attached to GCP Environment).

 Last resort you can still use the service account key file for authentication (not recommended by Google):